 Activities and Programmes

-We offer a range of programmes at our Park Street Base, including Armchair Travel, exercise therapy sessions, caregiver programmes and bereavement support.
+We offer a range of programmes at our Havelock Street base, including Armchair Travel, exercise therapy and chair yoga sessions, art and craft activities as well as a monthly “catch up cuppa”.

 Experienced counsellors are available to provide pastoral care, counselling and bereavement support to clients and their families throughout the end of life journey.